tymzap/stripe-exporter/README.md

 # stripe-exporter

 Simple tool for exporting Stripe payments in format that I needed.
-Written using Next.js' server actions.
+Written using Next.js server routes.

 ## Getting started